chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, after becoming a Buddha, the power of vows will also mature, and the Buddha will definitely return to take advantage of the vows to save sentient beings.

-However, due to the heavy karma of sentient beings in the age of the end of the Dharma, people will not be able to see the manifestation of the Buddha, and the Buddha will take the form of a teacher.
+However, due to the heavy karma of sentient beings in the age of the degeneration of the Dharma, people will not be able to see the manifestation of the Buddha, and the Buddha will take the form of a teacher.

 In the "Indestructible Tent Tantra", Vajra Master Zongzhi said: